 Liguria Italy Travel Guide

-Genoa'its most renowned landmarks capture its maritime spirit, artistic heritage, and historical grandeur.
-These places are central to all visit.
+Genoa's most famous landmarks capture its maritime spirit, artistic heritage, and historical grandeur.
+These places are central to any visit.

 The city's revitalization efforts have brought new life to old areas, making them public spaces for visitors.